Supski Indiegogo Campaign Video

 By turning around and facing the rear of the board, you can "push" the paddle board forward.
 It's almost like doing a slow motion pushup.

-You can "pull" the paddle board in reverse using with alternating strokes as well as two arms together.
+You can "pull" the paddle board in reverse using alternating strokes as well as two arms together.
 This is a great exercise for the arm muscles and shoulders.

 Kneeling Facing Rear